Death Is Birth: Themes

 The EP has been seen by critics simply as "unapologetic hardcore punk" and being the most aggressive work Gallows had done so far.
 A more Americanised influence can be heard throughout the EP as it's been likened to bands like Cancer Bats and Every Time I Die.
 MacNeil had always stated the EP helped build on what he has always liked about Gallows; he considers it being "Four songs like a kick in the teeth".
 In the writing of the new extended play the band focused on less typical song structures and focused on the chaotic sound from live shows.
 MacNeil believed that "sometimes you don't need to overcomplicate things.
 Obviously, we're trying to write music that's chaotic and is going to be something that comes across vicious-sounding live... you don't repeat it four times, you do it once, and you don't have a bridge."
 Gallows guitarist Laurent Barnard said how the EP would not sound similar to the band's third studio album by saying "If you're going to make a punk rock EP, you might as well make it the most punk rock thing you can really."

 Music critics have described True Colours upon its release as a single as "the most brutal thing Gallows has done."
 Andrew Ford of Hit The Floor Magazine considered it a "36 second middle finger to all those who have suggested this is the end of the road for the Watford lads."
 Something which both critics and Wade MacNeil himself have acknowledged is his distinct tone of voice from Frank Carter even to the point in which their fan base could be divided over the decision to have Wade in the band.
 Wade wanted the EP and the future lyrics of Gallows records to have a much more global view.
 Believing that the band's second studio album Grey Britain had too much of a British perspective.

 Release and promotion

 The band released the first song from the EP, True Colours for free download on 29 August 2011 from their band website.
 They then released Mondo Chaos as a digital single on 25 November.
 Just a few days before that on 17 November the song was leaked.
-Gallows completed their first tour after the release of True Colours with MacNeil as front man in the United States and Canada in November alongside Four Year Strong, Title Fight and The Swellers and Sharks.
+Gallows completed their first tour after the release of True Colours with MacNeil as frontman in the United States and Canada in November alongside Four Year Strong, Title Fight and The Swellers and Sharks.
 The band incorporated songs from the first two albums live set-lists.
 MacNeil said that he aimed to alter the songs in a way that "breathes some life into them" but also wanted to keep what "people love about those songs and what I love about those songs."
-6131 Records released the ep in North America on vinyl record.
+6131 Records released the EP in North America on vinyl record.